 Readers note: The following is a musing on Sebastian Junger’s, “Tribe.”
 I do not cite anything, as it all comes from the book which I invite all to read.
 I also make some other connections that I invite readers to explore and find out more about.
 MusingsofanExplorer is not a scientific journal, so I dont go to heavy on grammar and citing.
 The whole purpose is to make the reader think and let them come to their own conclusions.Nevertheless if you think something is in dire need of correcting, please contact me.

-The point is, the more one reads this book and ponders the startling, often obvious but even more often ignored revelations, it is hard to not to start to question that perhaps in exchange for comfort and security, we westerners have given up something that can not so easily be replaced.
-Junger consistently brings up studies that show surprisingly, that war and conflict seem to promote positive effects on mental health.
+The facts being splayed out in “Tribe” begin to suggest, that perhaps in exchange for comfort and security, westerners have given up something else that can not so easily be replaced.
+Junger consistently brings up studies that show surprisingly, war and conflict seem to promote positive effects on mental health.
 And while he does not point to combat as the solution to our problems, he dissects that a solid sense of community and social connectedness may be missing from our world today that is causing massive inner turmoil among not just veterans but the average citizen as well.

 Junger quotes a study from the journal of Affective Disorders that concluded in 2012, ” In effect, humans have dragged a body with a long hominid history into an overfed, malnourished, sedentary, sunlight-deficient, sleep-deprived, competitive, inequitable and socially-isolating environment with dire consequences.”